Farscape: Season One

 Meanwhile, Crichton continues to research the wormhole that brought him here.
 He is forced to sell what little progress he has made to an alien mechanic as payment for repairs on the Farscape module.
 He is also lured into a wormhole that seems to lead directly back to Earth, only to find the entire situation is a construct created by mysterious aliens called the Ancients, who are testing to see if Earth is suitable for colonization.

 Towards the end of the season, Aeryn is injured and the crew is forced to go to a Peacekeeper base to seek medical help.
-Crichton disguises himself as a Peacekeeper to gain access, but the base's commander, Scorpius, instantly sees through the ruse and imprisons Crichton, calling Crais to come and get him.
-Under torture Crichton discovers that the Ancients placed specialized knowledge of wormholes in his subconscious mind – knowledge that Scorpius is particularly eager to access.
-The other Moya crew launch a rescue attempt.
+Crichton disguises himself as a Peacekeeper to gain access, but the base's commander, Scorpius, instantly sees through the ruse and imprisons Crichton, calling Crais to come collect him.
+Under torture, Crichton discovers that the Ancients placed specialized knowledge of wormholes in his subconscious mind—knowledge that Scorpius is particularly eager to access.
+The other Moya crew members launch a rescue attempt.

-Meanwhile, Moya gives birth to her baby, discovering that the child – named Talyn – is a volatile hybrid warship designed by the Peacekeepers instead of the usual peaceful Leviathan.
-Upon Crais's arrival, Scorpius takes over his command.
+Meanwhile, Moya gives birth to her baby, discovering that the child, named Talyn, is a volatile hybrid warship designed by the Peacekeepers instead of the usual peaceful Leviathan.
+Upon Crais' arrival, Scorpius takes over his command.
 Crais defects to Moya to save himself, accepting along the way that Crichton had not meant to kill his brother.
 But this is only a cover to steal Talyn and escape on his own.
-Having grown much closer over the course of the season, the crew work together to escape Scorpius – a plan which ends with Crichton and D'Argo floating in space, running out of air.
+Having grown much closer over the course of the season, the crew work together to escape Scorpius—a plan that ends with Crichton and D'Argo floating in space, running out of air.